DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/first-look-at-the-report-designer.md

 - use the [Group and Sort](report-designer-tools\ui-panels\group-and-sort-panel.md) panel to manage the report's group and sort settings.

-When you create a blank report, the design surface displays page margins and an empty [detail band](introduction-to-banded-reports.md).
+A blank report's design surface displays page margins and an empty [detail band](introduction-to-banded-reports.md).

 ![report-bands-design-time-default-layout](../../../images/eurd-win-report-bands-design-time-default-layout.png)

-Use the zoom panel to change the the Report Designer's default zoom factor.
+Use the zoom panel to change the Report Designer's default zoom factor.

 ![report-designer-zoom-panel](../../../images/eurd-win-report-designer-zoom-panel.png)

 Switch to the **Preview** tab.
-This opens a [Print Preview](preview-print-and-export-reports.md) and displays the generated report document with the data the data source provides.
+This opens a [Print Preview](preview-print-and-export-reports.md) and displays the generated report document with the data source's data.

 ![report-designer-view-tabs](../../../images/eurd-win-report-designer-view-tabs.png)